raagvitech/ecommerce-poc/README.md

 # Ecommerce - Quick Commerce Website

-RapidMart is a full-stack quick commerce platform designed to provide a seamless online shopping experience.
+Ecommerce is a full-stack quick commerce platform designed to provide a seamless online shopping experience.
 The website is built using modern technologies like Next.js, shadcn component library, MongoDB, Firebase, and Stripe for handling payments.

 ## Ecommerce
 - **Product Browsing**: Users can easily explore products categorized for quick navigation.